 It doesn’t look like the transformation and evolution of Las Vegas is going to stop anytime soon.
 Lots of new luxury hotels will be opening in the upcoming years.
 Here are just some of the upcoming hotels to look out for during your 2023 or 2024 visit to Sin City.

-4. Dream Hotel – Late 2024
+1. Dream Hotel – On Hold

-Dream Hotel is under construction near the Las Vegas Airport and it is not going to be completed sooner than the end of 2024.
 The massive project has been in the works since February 2020 under a venture of the Contour Real Estate company.

 Located at 5051 S Las Vegas Boulevard, Dream Hotel is set to be a convenient location for those who want to be close to the Harry Reid International Airport as well as the T-Mobile Arena.

-The development cost is project to be about $550 million ensuring that the 20,000 square foot space is covered by the casino floor and the rest goes to the 531 rooms as well as the nightlife and dining hotspots.
+The development cost is project to be about $550 – $575 million ensuring that the 20,000 square foot space is covered by the casino floor and the rest goes to the 531 rooms as well as the nightlife and dining hotspots.

 Dream Hotel is still in its early construction stages since only the foundation has been laid.
 The company’s dream is to have the 20-story luxury hotel tower as an epitome of contemporary design, dramatic looks, and luxury.
-We cannot wait to see what a majestic structure it towns out to be.
+We cannot wait to see what a majestic structure it turns out to be.

-5. Majestic Hotel – Completed by 2027
+2. Majestic Hotel – Completed by 2027

 Majestic Hotel is far behind on development compared to Dream Hotel.
 The projected 620 feet tall, 45-story building is set to cost more than $850 million and span a huge area of more than six acres.
 Apart from its huge ambitious designs, the Majestic Hotel will also set itself apart by being a non-gaming hotel.